Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much easier.

 - And more.

-SeedProd offers tons of ways to collect emails on your landing page.
+SeedProd offers tons of ways to use landing pages to collect email addresses.

-- Optin form for users to join your newsletter (more on this later)
+- Optin forms for users to join your newsletter (more on this later)

 - Registration form to encourage people to sign up for a webinar